Stripe users in Australia can accept Bulk Electronic Clearing System (BECS) Direct Debit payments from customers with an Australian bank account.

 charge.dispute.closed webhook events, and deducts the amount of the dispute and associated dispute fee from your Stripe balance.

-Unlike credit card disputes, all BECS Direct Debit disputes are final, and there is no appeals process.
-If a customer successfully disputes a payment, you must reach out to them if you would like to resolve the situation.
-If you’re able to come to an arrangement and your customer is willing to return the funds to you, they need to make a new payment.
+Unlike credit card disputes, all BECS Direct Debit disputes are final and can’t be appealed.
+If a customer successfully disputes a payment, contact them to resolve the situation.
+If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.

-During the payment flow, businesses must collect a mandate which gives them an authorization to debit the account.
-In the BECS Direct Debit system, these mandates are called Direct Debit Requests or DDRs.
+During the payment process, businesses must collect a mandate that authorizes them to debit the account.
+In the BECS Direct Debit system, these mandates are called Direct Debit Requests, or DDRs.

-Bank account holders can at all times request the cancellation of active mandates.
-To cancel a mandate, a bank account holder must either reach out to the party they established the mandate with, or to their bank.
-Canceling a mandate invalidates any future debit requests that you issue using this mandate.
-If you wish to accept additional payments from your customer, you need to establish a new mandate with them.
+Bank account holders can request the cancellation of active mandates at any time.
+To cancel a mandate, a bank account holder must either contact their bank or the party they established the mandate with.
+Canceling a mandate invalidates any future debit requests that you issue using it.
+If you want to accept additional payments from your customer, establish a new mandate with them.

-Refunds for payments made with BECS Direct Debit must be submitted within 90 days from the date of the original payment.
-Refunds require additional time to process (typically three to five business days).
-If you accidentally debit your customer, please contact them immediately to avoid a payment dispute.
+Refunds for payments made with BECS Direct Debit must be issued within 90 days from the date of the original payment.
+Refunds require additional time to process (typically 3-5 business days).
+If you accidentally debit your customer, contact them immediately to avoid a payment dispute.

-Refunds are processed only after the payment process is complete.
-If you create a full or partial refund on a payment that has not yet completed, the refund is actioned when the
+Refunds are processed only after the payment process completes.
+If you create a full or partial refund on a payment that hasn’t completed yet, the refund process starts when the